 Susan then had a short time at the Met Office/Oxford University Hooke Institute at the University of Oxford working on use of satellite data in NWP.
-She was promoted to lead that group before moving back to Bracknell to lead the group responsible for the development of the operational mesoscale NWP system, introducing first the original nonhydrostatic model and then the hydrostatic unified model for 15 km NWP forecasts over the UK.
+She was promoted to lead that group before leading the Met Office group responsible for the development of the operational mesoscale NWP system, introducing first the original nonhydrostatic model and then the hydrostatic unified model for 15 km NWP forecasts over the UK.

-She then worked at the Joint Centre for Mesoscale Meteorology (JCMM) at the University of Reading on development of a mixed phase microphysics scheme and led a group using mesoscale NWP in field study campaigns to validate and improve the model formulation, as well as to understand mesoscale processes.
+She then worked at the JCMM at the University of Reading on development of a mixed phase microphysics scheme and led a group using mesoscale NWP in field study campaigns to validate and improve the model formulation, as well as to understand mesoscale processes.

-Susan moved back to Bracknell to lead the final development of the operational global 3D and then 4D-variational data assimilation schemes, and the development of the linear model for use in 4D-variational data assimilation.
+Susan then lead the final development of the Met Office operational global 3D and then 4D-variational data assimilation schemes, and the development of the linear model for use in 4D-variational data assimilation.

 In 2003 Susan returned to JCMM to lead the development of the convective scale data assimilation and nowcasting systems and exploitation of novel remote sensing data such as radar.
 In 2010 JCMM merged with Met Office climate science staff atUniversity of Reading to become MetOffice@Reading.